Tirupati Ganga Jatara

-Tirupati Ganga Jatara is the annual folk festival of Tirupati, India.
-It is a week long event which falls between first and second weeks of May every year.
-This festival is to offer prayers to the goddess Gangamma, the Gramadevata (the goddess looking after the village) of Tirupati.
+Tirupati Gangamma Jatara is the annual folk festival of Tirupati, India.
+It is a week long event which falls between the first and second weeks of May every year.
+This festival is to offer prayers to the Goddess Gangamma, the Gramadevata (the goddess protecting the region) of Tirupati.
+The Goddess Gangamma is considered the sister of God Venkateshwara Balaji, the presiding deity of the Venkateshwara Temple, located in Tirupati, Andhra Pradesh.